-I actually have 2 plants of my own.
-One is in the front yard around my light post (pictured above) and the other is in the backyard growing on my neighbor’s fence (pictured below.)
-The purple variety on the fence is called ‘Viola.’
+I actually have 2 clematis plants of my own.
+One is in the front yard around my light post (pictured above) and the other is in the backyard growing on a trellis that’s tied with twine to my neighbor’s fence (pictured below.)
+The purple variety on the fence blooms in midsummer, and is called ‘Viola.’

 The Clematis Flower

-Clematis flower facts:
+Clematis flower facts